NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Action-Flow.md

   reference to `VRCPConConverter.dll`.
 - 2026-06-07 5:36PM: Renamed the docs folder to
   `.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers` now that constraints are in scope.
+- 2026-06-07 5:46PM: Completed the first contact API block.
+Added `VRCContactConversionActions`, `VRCContactConversionOptions`, `VRCContactConversionResult`, `VRCContactConversionAvailability`, and `VRCContactConversionGuidance`; updated contact sender/receiver inspectors to call the shared API; added displayed contact API version `1.0.0`; built `VRCPCConverter.dll` and copied it into the Unity package for testing.
+- 2026-06-07 5:53PM: Moved contact API version ownership into `VRCPCUIAndConverter/Common/APIVersion.cs`, kept
+  `VRCContactConversionActions.ApiVersion` as a forwarding convenience, and bumped contact UI version from `2.2.0` to `2.3.0`.
+- 2026-06-07 6:10PM: Completed the PhysBone collider API block.
+Added `VRCPhysBoneColliderConversionActions`, `VRCPhysBoneColliderConversionOptions`, `VRCPhysBoneColliderConversionResult`, `VRCPhysBoneColliderConversionAvailability`, `VRCPhysBoneColliderConversionGuidance`, and `PhysBoneColliderTarget`;
+  moved DB/MC1/MC2 conversion behavior out of the inspector; added displayed collider API version `1.0.0`; bumped PhysBone collider UI version from `2.2.1` to `2.3.0`; built `VRCPBConverter.dll` and copied it into the Unity package for testing.
+- 2026-06-07 7:33PM: Completed the VRC constraint API block.
+Added `VRCConstraintConversionActions`, `VRCConstraintConversionOptions`, `VRCConstraintConversionResult`, `VRCConstraintConversionAvailability`, `VRCConstraintConversionGuidance`, and `VRCConstraintKind`; moved Aim, LookAt, Parent, Position, Rotation, and Scale conversion behavior out of the inspectors; added displayed constraint API version `1.0.0`; bumped constraint UI version from `2.0.0` to `2.1.0`; built `VRCPConConverter.dll` and copied it into the Unity package for testing.
+- 2026-06-07 7:49PM: Added `Editor/CVRFury/MassActions`, `CVRFURYMassActions.asmdef`, and the initial
+  `MassConversionWindow` shell in namespace `uk.novavoidhowl.dev.cvrfury.massactions`.
+The asmdef directly references `VRCPCConverter.dll`, `VRCPBConverter.dll`, `VRCPConConverter.dll`, and the packaged VRC stub DLLs needed by their public API signatures.
+The starter window displays the loaded contact, collider, and constraint API versions so Unity can verify the compile-time references before scanner and executor work begins.
+- 2026-06-07 7:59PM: Added the first functional MassActions UI block. `MassConversionWindow` now has a root object picker, use-selection button, hierarchy scan including inactive children, grouped queue rows for contact senders, contact receivers, PhysBone colliders, and VRC constraints, per-row selection and status state, select-all/select-none controls, per-collider target toggles, batch apply-to-selected collider target controls, and summary counts for found, selected, ready, skipped, converted, failed, and source-removed rows.
+- 2026-06-07 8:11PM: Added the MassActions execution block. `MassConversionWindow` now has `Convert Selected` and `Convert All Visible` buttons, wraps each button press in a single undo group, executes one row at a time through the shared compiled conversion APIs, catches per-row exceptions, maps successful destructive contact/constraint rows to `SourceRemoved`, maps successful collider rows to `Converted`, and exposes a `GameObject/CVRFury/Component Mass Converter` hierarchy context menu entry that opens the window with the selected GameObject as the root.
+- 2026-06-07 8:24PM: Added a post-conversion collider cleanup command. `Remove Converted VRC Colliders` removes source `VRCPhysBoneCollider` components only from collider rows that have already converted successfully, wraps the cleanup in one undo group, and marks cleaned rows as `SourceRemoved`.
+- 2026-06-07 8:50PM: Wrapped up the plan/action-flow docs for package `0.255.0-dev`.
+The completed release contains
+  three updated converter DLL feature blocks plus the new MassActions tooling.
+Unity testing confirmed package-dependent collider targets gray out correctly when Dynamic Bone, MagicaCloth 1, or MagicaCloth 2 are unavailable; conversion triggers work; row status refresh after conversion and collider source cleanup behaves as expected.